dataprogpy/dataprogpy.github.io/docs/modeling/robust-modeling-workflow/tuning-ensemble.md

 Boosting often leads to state-of-the-art performance but can be more sensitive to noisy data and requires more careful tuning than bagging models.
 For our demonstration, we will focus on the highly effective and widely used Random Forest.

-Yes, your understanding is correct.
+???+ note

     The popular `xgboost` library provides a wrapper that fully adopts `scikit-learn`'s Estimator API.
 This means you can plug an `XGBRegressor` directly into your existing `Pipeline` and `GridSearchCV` framework just like any other `scikit-learn` model, making it an excellent choice for a demonstration.

 -----

-### **8.0 Hands-On Lab: Tuning an Ensemble Model**
+## Tuning an Ensemble Model

 Let's see the power of ensembles in action.
 We will replace the single `DecisionTreeRegressor` in our workflow with a powerful boosting model, `XGBRegressor`, and run our hyperparameter search again to find the best configuration for this new model.